 Capacity for Copernicus REDD+ and Forest Monitoring Services

-REDDCopernicus will focus on the REDD+ policy process and design the foundations for
+REDDCopernicus focusses on the REDD+ policy process and designs the foundations for

 an operational Copernicus REDD+ and Forest Monitoring Service Component